tazztone/bexio-receipts/docs/OPERATIONS.md

 1. Log in with your `REVIEW_PASSWORD`.
 2. Review the extracted fields against the receipt image.
+3. **Check Booking Accounts**: The system automatically suggests accounts per VAT rate based on the last saved mapping or AI classification (Step 3).
+   AI suggestions include a **Reasoning** hint and a **Confidence** level.
-3. Correct any minor extraction artifacts (e.g., date format, VAT rate).
+4. Correct any minor extraction artifacts (e.g., date format, VAT rate).
-4. Click **"Apply & Push"** to send the verified entry to bexio.
+5. Click **"Apply & Push"** to send the verified entry to bexio.
+This also persists any account corrections to the learning loop for future automation.

 ## Maintenance Tasks